 By anticipating a traffic light change, an upcoming stop sign, or the need to slow down for a curve, you can avoid or reduce brake use and save gasoline in the process.
 Like the "jackrabbit start," the "jackrabbit stop" is a major contributor to inefficient driving.

 When you come upon a "merge ahead" sign, automatically check your speed, traffic spacing, and length of the acceleration lane so that you can merge smoothly without interrupting momentum any more than necessary.

 By not driving aggressively, drivers can save up to 20 percent in fuel economy, advises the EPA.
 Driving smoothly and anticipating stops to avoid sudden braking maximize fuel economy.

 Pay Attention to the Details

-Some of these suggestions may seem slight in the big picture of fleet operation expenses, but paying attention to details will add up to large savings during the course of a year.
-According to industry experts, if a single driver rigorously adhered to these suggestions, the fuel economy of a vehicle could be increased by approximately 10 percent.
+Some of these suggestions may slight in the big picture of fleet operation expenses, but paying attention to details will add up to large savings during the course of a year.
+According to industry expert, if a single driver rigorously adhered to these suggestions, the fuel economy of a vehicle could increased by approximately 10 percent.